My Health Journey

 WHAT FINALLY PROPELLED ME INTO HEALTH COACHING

 What ultimately made me want to become a health coach honestly was getting 1000 wrong answers from most western medicine practitioners and receiving significant results with my naturopath, local, who I’d seen for nearly 20 years.
 I also felt like at some point I had made significant improvements and while everyone is different, I couldn’t NOT share my results.
 After I had helped myself could I then change our household and teach my kids about cooking and food as medicine, sustainable farming and alternative medicine options.
 My kids came with me to the co-op, the farmers market, juicing workshops and helped us in the garden.
 I cannot tell you how many hours I’ve researched, and conferences attended but I feel like I have tons of info and tips to share with others.
 I’ve learned as much as possible about supplements, made connections with local farmers and co-ops within a 60-mile radius, committed to sleeping better, and asking for help more.
 Every day I learn something new.
-I am now a certified primal health coach and in addition being a licensed therapist of 20+ years, have received training in AIP and Low FODMAP lifestyle coaching.
+I’m a certified primal health coach and in addition being a licensed therapist of 20+ years, and have received significant training in The Autoimmune Protocol and Low FODMAP lifestyle diets.